-- whether your workplace is collaborative, friendly and supportive, or distrustful and negative
+- whether you feel your workplace is friendly and supportive, or distrustful and negative

 - who you feel you can trust with personal matters

-- the impact on team unity if you tell some people and not others
+- team unity if you tell some people and not others

-- how your workplace has dealt with other employees with cancer or other serious illnesses
+- how your workplace has dealt with other employees with cancer or a serious illness

-- whether your co-workers need to know what to do if you become unwell at work.
+- whether your co-workers need to know what to do if you are unwell at work.